Acheulean: Use

 Loren Eiseley calculated that Acheulean tools have an average useful cutting edge of 20 cm, making them much more efficient than the 5 cm average of Oldowan tools.

-Use-wear analysis on Acheulean tools suggests there was generally no specialization in the different types created and that they were multi-use implements.
-Functions included hacking wood from a tree, cutting animal carcasses as well as scraping and cutting hides when necessary.
-Some tools, however, could have been better suited to digging roots or butchering animals than others.
+A wear analysis of handaxes from the 480,000 year old late Acheulean Boxgrove site in England found that they were primarily if not exclusively used for animal butchery, with no evidence for their use in woodworking or digging.

 Alternative theories include a use for ovate hand-axes as a kind of hunting discus to be hurled at prey.
 Puzzlingly, there are also examples of sites where hundreds of hand-axes, many impractically large and also apparently unused, have been found in close association together.
 Sites such as Melka Kunturé in Ethiopia, Olorgesailie in Kenya, Isimila in Tanzania, and Kalambo Falls in Zambia have produced evidence that suggests Acheulean hand-axes might not always have had a functional purpose.

 Recently, it has been suggested that the Acheulean tool users adopted the handaxe as a social artifact, meaning that it embodied something beyond its function of a butchery or wood cutting tool.
 Knowing how to create and use these tools would have been a valuable skill and the more elaborate ones suggest that they played a role in their owners' identity and their interactions with others.
 This would help explain the apparent over-sophistication of some examples which may represent a "historically accrued social significance".

 One theory goes further and suggests that some special hand-axes were made and displayed by males in search of a mate, using a large, well-made hand-axe to demonstrate that they possessed sufficient strength and skill to pass on to their offspring.
 Once they had attracted a female at a group gathering, it is suggested that they would discard their axes, perhaps explaining why so many are found together.
 This popular sexual selection hypothesis is controversial due to the assumptions made about sexual selection among extinct organisms.

 Stone knapping with limited digital dexterity makes the center of mass the required direction of flake removal.
 Physics then dictates a circular or oval end pattern, similar to the handaxe, for a leftover core after flake production.
 This would explain the abundance, wide distribution, proximity to source, consistent shape, and lack of actual use, of these artifacts.

 Mimi Lam, a researcher from the University of British Columbia, has suggested that Acheulean hand-axes became "the first commodity: A marketable good or service that has value and is used as an item for exchange."